 - Disable all extensions, then restart the browser.
 This will help you determine if any of them are preventing Gmail from loading in Chrome.

 - Make sure you have the latest version of Chrome.
 Click on the gear icon, then select About Google Chrome.
 A new window will open with the version number of your browser.
 Check to see if an update is available.

-How do I fix the fact that Gmail won’t load in Chrome?
+How can I resolve the problem that Gmail doesn’t load in Chrome

 - Reboot your device and see if it helps.